-California has implemented a variety of testing and reporting programs to gauge the performance of individual students and/or assess the progress of each school in raising student achievement.
-Student tests are aligned to the state content standards and annual progress reports conform to federal reporting requirements under the No Child Left Behind (NCLB) Act.
-The various testing and reporting programs are outlined below.
-In the boxes on the right side on this page, links to the state reporting sites are provided.
+California uses a variety of testing and reporting programs to gauge the performance of individual students and/or assess the progress of school improvement.
+Student tests are aligned with the state standards and accountability reports conform to federal reporting requirements.

 This new state accountability website provides transparency and school performance information that goes far beyond what was previously available.
 The dashboard gives a snapshot of high school graduation rates, career and college readiness, English learner progress, and suspension rates, while still looking at test scores.
 It also provides detailed reports for those wishing to know more.
 Access the Dashboard | Learn More.